 It’s hard to escape the feeling that everything is crumbling down around us.
 Terror.
 Race.
-An insane election cycle with less-than-desirable candidates.
+Politics.
 Bad people are doing bad things, and good people are making unwise decisions.
-The Giants have fallen out of first.

 God is our refuge and strength,